agentsystems/agentsystems/README.md

 ## Why AgentSystems

-The platform addresses a fundamental challenge: how do you benefit from specialized AI agents without sending your data to third-party services or building everything from scratch?

-**Traditional approaches:**
+**The problem:** Teams want to use specialized AI agents (codebase migration, research synthesis, visual content analysis, structured data extraction) but face a dilemma:

-- Send your data to AI services (lose control)
+- 🔒 **SaaS agents** require sending sensitive data to third parties
+- 🛠️ **Building from scratch** takes weeks of development per agent (most teams lack ML expertise)
+- 🐳 **Manual Docker orchestration** means configuring networks, volumes, proxies, and API keys for each agent (time-consuming, error-prone)

+**AgentSystems solves this** by providing a standardized runtime and ecosystem:

+- **For teams without infrastructure expertise:** One command deploys everything (networking, isolation, audit logging)
+- **For compliance-focused organizations:** Run agents on-premises or air-gapped with configurable egress controls
-- Build custom agents from scratch (time-consuming, complex)
+- **For developers building products:** Browse community agents instead of building from scratch

-**The AgentSystems approach:**
-- Run third-party agents in your environment
-- Access a federated ecosystem of specialized agents
-- Maintain control over data and infrastructure
+- **For enterprises:** Discover, evaluate, and deploy agents with container isolation and audit logging

 ### Federated Agent Ecosystem

 AgentSystems uses a Git-based agent index where:
 - Developers publish agents via GitHub forks
-- Anyone can operate their own agent index alongside community indexes
+- Anyone can run their own agent index alongside the AgentSystems community index
 - No central authority controls listing or distribution
 - Uses GitHub's fork and authentication mechanisms for attribution

-This creates a decentralized ecosystem where agent developers can share or commercialize their work while operators maintain infrastructure control.

-### Designed with a Zero-Trust Approach
+**Why this matters:** Agent developers can publish once and reach users who self-host, while organizations can create private indexes with company-approved agents.

+### Container Isolation & Network Controls

 Each agent runs in its own Docker container with:
 - Configurable network egress filtering (HTTP proxy with allowlists)
 - Thread-scoped artifact storage (isolated per-request file access)
-- Hash-chained audit logs for tamper-evident operation tracking
+- Hash-chained audit logs with cryptographic integrity verification
 - Lazy startup and automatic resource management

 ### Provider Portability